 You are outside your house, admiring at the driveway your cool, fresh, brand-new, car wrap design.
 Suddenly, you freak out!
 You notice a nasty bird dropping right in the middle of your custom car wrap design.

 Letting bird droppings or dead insects sit on your vehicle wrap for too long will make them harder to remove and may permanently damage the wrap, but there is no need to panic!
-With the proper care, they can be easily washed off.
+With proper care, they can be easily washed off.
 So, before you go inside for your bb gun and start shooting all the birds from your neighborhood, take a deep breath and read the following tips that will not only help you with your “crappy situation” but also can multiply the life of your wrap.

 Regular car wrap cleaning and maintenance

 To extend the life of the car wrap wash your car the old-fashioned way, by hand with a mild detergent and water.
 Washing your wrap regularly and keeping it away from potential pollutants will result in a longer-lasting, more vibrantly colorful wrap.

 Hand washes once per week – or as soon you notice dirt starts collecting- with mild detergent and clean water using a soft microfiber sponge or cloth.
 Wash your car wrap just like a painted car.

 The first step is to rinse the vehicle with clean water; this will help avoid scratching the graphics.
 Gently agitate a soapy mild detergent and water solution with a soft cloth or a synthetic or natural sponge, starting from the top of the vehicle and working down.